Easy Rocky Road is truly one of the easiest treats that you can make!

-Stack of Rocky Road on a plate
+Rocky Road squares on a plate

 Square of Easy Rocky Road on a cutting board

-The ingredients you need to make rocky road are pretty simple and you very likely already have them on hand!
+The ingredients you need to make Rocky Road are pretty simple and you very likely already have them on hand!

-I use a combination of chocolate, peanut butter, nuts and marshmallows.
+I use a combination of chocolate, peanut butter, nuts, and marshmallows.

 I usually choose pecans or walnuts but you can use whatever nuts you like best (or have on hand)!